Use Salt States to Create LAMP Stack and Fail2ban Across Salt minions

 salt '*' cmd.run "service --status-all | grep 'apache2\|mysql\|fail2ban'"

 A LAMP stack and Fail2ban Salt State has been created on all listed Salt Minions.
-To learn how to configure the LAMP Stack, try the Salt States for Configuration of Apache, MySQL, and PHP (LAMP) guide.
+For more information on how to configure the LAMP Stack, refer to the Salt States for Configuration of Apache, MySQL, and PHP (LAMP) guide.

 This guide is published under a CC BY-ND 4.0 license.